Recently Enrolled MPH Students

 Tufts University issues all bills through our online system, eBill.
 You will be contacted via email by the Health Sciences Bursar’s Office once your eBill account has been activated and your bill has been posted.
 In order to access and reconcile your bill, you will need to have activated your Tufts credentials and have access to your Tufts email and UTLN (or username).
 If you have questions about paying your bill, you can contact the Health Sciences Bursar's Office at firstname.lastname@example.org or 617-636-6551.

-If you have documented learning or physical disabilities and will need accommodations for your classes, you will need to submit the Request for Disability Support Services.
-Upon receipt, the Office of Student Services will contact you to discuss your requests.
+If you have documented learning or physical disabilities and will need accommodations for your classes, you will need to submit the Request for Disability Support Services form to the Associate Director of Student Programs & Affairs, Tufts School of Medicine Graduate Programs.
+Visit the webpage linked below for more information on how to submit the form.

 Tufts University is committed to taking steps to ensuring and improving physical and technological access on campus.
 If you would like to report a physical or technological barrier which restricts any person's access to campus facilities at any Tufts campus, please use this form provided by the Student Accessibility Services Office.